A Critique of Click-tracks In Modern Worship

 David writes of the experience of worshippers who become rigid, “Their idols are silver and gold, the work of man’s hands.
 They have mouths, but they cannot speak; they have eyes, but they cannot see; they have ears, but they cannot hear; they have noses, but they cannot smell; they have hands, but they cannot feel; they have feet, but they cannot walk; they cannot make a sound with their throat.
 Those who make them will become like them, everyone who trusts in them.”
 (Ps.
 115:1-8)

-Everything created by man to be worshiped is idolatry.
+Anything created by man to be worshiped is idolatry.
 When man begins to worship his own creation instead of God, it ends in rigidity, stagnation and death (either figuratively or literally).

-As long as there is a metronomic click in our ears, it's still "man follows machine".
+I'm not necessarily equating the use of tracks with idolatry, but as long as there is a metronomic click in our ears, it's still "man follows machine".
 I'm looking for the day when "machine follows man."
 Our human 'imperfection' of timing is what brings life to music and worship.
 Static tempo is, in my opinion, death to authentic worship and artful musical expression.
 Why should we rigidly subject ourselves to an unyielding beat when freedom is in our hearts?

 Ultimately, technology cannot lead worship, only people lead worship.
 Admittedly, technology can be a powerful tool in the hands of a worshiper with the right motivation.
 However, when technology becomes an end in itself, a way to ‘keep up’ with society, an exclusion of elements in worship organic to human expression, it is at this point most assuredly idolatry.